Department of Technology

 ITT 270 Introduction to Computer Hardware

 The goal of this course is to introduce the hardware components, and their respective functions, of microcomputer systems.
 Activities address the specification, assembly, upgrading, and maintenance of microcomputers.
 Assignments may include readings of articles and Web-based documents, discussions, tours, and hands-on activities dealing with microcomputer hardware.
-It is assumed that students will be proficient with personal computers is assumed.
-Offered on a two-year fall rotation.
+It is assumed that students will be proficient with personal computers.
+Offered on a two-year spring semester rotation.
 Cr 3.

 ITT 281 Internet Web Site Development

-This course develops a basic understanding of and skill in the design, development, and maintenance of Web sites.
-Topics include Internet fundamentals, Web site design methods, XHTML, cascading style sheets, HTML editors, FTP, site maintenance, intellectual property issues, and working with clients.
-Students will develop sample Web pages and associated design documents, and maintain a Web site on a server.
-It is assumed that students will have a working knowledge of personal computers.
+This course develops a basic understanding of and skill in the planning, development, and maintenance of Web sites.
+Topics include Web site planning methods, HTML, cascading style sheets, HTML editors, FTP, site maintenance, intellectual property issues, and legal issues.
+Students will develop sample Web pages and associated planning documents, and maintain a Web site on a server.
+It is assumed that students will be proficient with personal computers.
+Offered fall.
 Cr 3.

 ITT 282 Computer-Aided Design

 An introduction to computer-aided design systems and their relationship to design, drafting, production, and documentation processes.
 Emphasis is on understanding and utilizing computer-aided design (CAD) hardware and software.
 The course focuses on basic 2D and 3D functions as they generally apply to computer-aided design applications.
 Offered on a two-year fall semester rotation.
 Lecture and lab.
-Prerequisites: computer proficiency and interpretation of technical drawings.
-Prerequisite: ITT 181 or instructor permission.
 Cr 3.

 An introduction to contemporary telecommunications hardware and applications.
 Emphasis includes state-of-the-art transmission media such as copper, fiber-optic, and wireless technologies including microwave, radio frequency, and infrared.
 Additional topics may include: classification of data networks; communications systems parameters such as bandwidth, serial parallel, analog and digital; modulation and multiplexing schemes; and the convergence of data, video, and voice networks.
 Prerequisite: ITT 272 or permission of instructor.
 Offered on a two-year fall semester rotation.
 Cr 3.

 ITT 342 Digital Publishing Technologies

 This course explores methods and technologies for the design of digital documents and assemblage of content information and for reproduction and repurposing to a diversity of media.
 Emphasis is on a practicum utilizing state of the art computer-based desktop publishing hardware and software.
 Activities and topics include design, layout, and management of color digital document preparation for production and cross-media specifications; digital imaging and color management; digital vector graphics for illustration, large format, and packaging products; and variable data management for output systems.
 An emphasis on terminology, applications, processes, materials and substrates used in conventional and digital workflows for creating artifacts.
-A combination of weekly lectures, and labs.
-Prerequisite: ITT 343 or instructor's permission.
+Lecture and lab.
 Cr 3.